ViralTexts/gtr-clusters/clusters/18370826-sn85025180-PrintersProverbs.md

 ## [From _Nashville union and American._](https://chroniclingamerica.loc.gov/lccn/sn85038518/1857-09-06/ed-1/seq-3)

 #### 1857-09-06 &middot; Nashville, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

-d Temperance
-.Sumner, and was born Nov.
-1, 1818.
-Mrs. Lanier
--was an excellent woman.
-In all the relations of
-life, as daughter, sister, wife, mqther, mistress, and
-neighbor, she was a worthy example.
 PRINTERS&#x27; PROVERBS.
 1. Never inquire thou of the editor for the
 news ; for behold, it is his duty at the appointed